frasersab/BubblePop/readme.md

 The aim of the game is to last as long as you can.
 There is a time down the bottom right to keep track of your progress.

 ## Compatiblity
-I can only guarantee compatibility with an up to date Chrome or Firefox browser.
+At the time of making this was compatible with a Chrome or Firefox browser.
+It is not actively supported so I apologise if it is not working for you, the web changes rather fast!

 This game is not designed for mobile.
 It will require at the very least a trackpad or more ideally a mouse and a spacebar.

 ## Polishing
 This game is not polished.
 It would be great to have the size of the game adapt to screen size, have a 'how to play' built in and all the features you are used to.
 But all this takes time and it's just a bit of fun!
-If you would like to implement these features be my guest, I'll accept working pull requests :)
+If you would like to implement these features be my guest, I'll accept any working pull requests :)

-Also if you do go snooping through the code..
-I eventually stopped caring about the beauty and elegance.
-I just wanted things working!
-Open source is stressfull times.
-Once again open to pull requests!

 ## Why?
 I wanted to use the P5 javascript library.
 It is a fantastic library that makes drawing and animating considerably easier (if only I knew this when I did my connect four game!).
 I started this as 'Bubble Pop' but then this pandemic hit and I saw the oportunity to make it more relevant!